-Living in residence?
-Student Housing and Community Services (SHHS) keeps separate records from your Enrollment Services Advisor, so you will need to update your record with SHHS for:
+If you live in residence, Student Housing and Community Services (SHHS) keeps separate records from your Enrollment Services Advisor.
+You will need to update your records with SHHS for:

 - Change or update of your sex designation (M or F) while living in UBC residence

-- Change or update your preferred name in Residence.
+- Change or update your preferred or chosen name in Residence.